YEAR LAUNCHED 2004

 Youngest Overall Winner – Asha Graham (2013) – Asha was 16 when she collected her prize.
 There’s been one other 16 year old winner, Angelica O’Donoghue (2006) BUT this tie-break is determined by the fact that Asha was actually 15 when she entered and technically won the competition, and didn’t turn 16 until the day she collected her prize.

 Oldest Overall Winner – Devra Thomas (2011) – Devra was 35 when she collected her prize.
 This is the cut-off age for Wadadli Pen.
-BUT this is only a technical edge, as in 2015 we opened the competition up (i.e. no age limitations so no need to submit age or year of birth with entry) and ultimate winner Margaret Irish was an adult – and we didn’t ask her her age.
+BUT it should be noted that in 2014 there was also a Teachers’ Prize with no age limitations and in 2015, similarly, there was no age restriction for the winner take all flash fiction prize – both were won by Margaret Irish.
 Both Devra and Margaret have become Wadadli Pen partners, volunteering with the programme.

 Youngest Finalist (meaning the youngest person to receive a prize in any age category) – This is a three way tie between Freya Platts-Costeloe a visual arts finalist in 2011, Chammaiah Ambrose, third placed in the 12 and younger category, for her story How Tigers Got Stripes in 2013, and Zion Ebony Williams, an honourable mention with her story The Night I went to Cricket in 2014; all three were eight years old at the time of recognition.
 We still believe that one of the little ones can someday claim the overall prize.